What Are Chemical Peels?

 Chemical peels use a chemical solution to improve and smooth the texture of the facial skin by removing its damaged outer layers.
 It is helpful for those individuals with facial blemishes, wrinkles and uneven skin pigmentation.
-Phenol, trichloroacetic acid (TCA) and alphahydroxy acids (AHAs) are used for this purpose.
+Phenol, trichloroacetic acid (TCA), and alpha hydroxy acids (AHAs) are used for this purpose.
 The precise formula used may be adjusted to meet each patient’s needs.
 Although chemical peel may be performed in conjunction with a facelift, it is not a substitute for such surgery, nor will it prevent or slow the aging process.
-This brochure provides basic information about certain types of chemical peel treatments and the results you might expect.
-It won’t answer all your questions, since a lot depends on your individual circumstances.
-Once you and your plastic surgeon have decided on a specific peel program, be sure to ask about any details that you do not understand.

-Chemical peel is most commonly performed for cosmetic reasons — to enhance your appearance and self confidence.
+Chemical peels are most commonly performed for cosmetic reasons — to enhance your appearance and self-confidence.
 A chemical peel may also remove pre-cancerous skin growths, soften acne facial scars and even control acne.
 In certain cases, health insurance may cover the peel procedure.

-- Smooths rough, dry skin and improves texture of sun damaged skin
+- Smooths rough, dry skin and improves the texture of sun-damaged skin

 - Aids in control of acne

 - Can be mixed with bleaching agents to correct pigment problems